Skip to Content

 Use Technical Expertise, Creativity, and Composition Skills to Produce and Preserve Images

 The Professional Photography program at Pickens Technical College is a comprehensive, two-semester program designed to prepare students for entry into the photography career field.
-These courses will take you from the basics of Exposure Theory, 35mm SLRs, and B&W Photography through Studio Lighting, Digital Imaging, and a Professional Portfolio.
-Upon successful graduation, you will be prepared to freelance, serve as a photographer’s assistant or continue on with your photography education by transferring to one of Colorado’s community colleges.
+These courses will take you from the basics of Exposure Theory, Digital Camera Operation, and Adobe Editing Tools through Studio Lighting, Video Production, and a Creating a Professional Portfolio.
+Upon successful graduation, you will be prepared to freelance, serve as a photography and videography assistant or continue on with your photography education by transferring to one of Colorado’s community colleges.

 Program Flyer Steps for Enrollment Pickens Lookbook See the Classroom